The Power of Positive Psychology

 Solution seeking:

-- If you rated your resilience below 100%, how do you feel you could improve it when you encounter similar future challenges?
+- If you rated your resilience below 100%, how would you improve it when you encounter similar future challenges?

 Wisdom:

-- Based on the past experience you just worked through, what is some advice you might give to someone who is dealing with a similar situation?
+- Based on the past experience you just worked through, what advice might you give to someone who is dealing with a similar situation?

-When you need a reminder of how resilient you can be, refer to these answers.
+Refer to these answers when you need a reminder of how resilient you can be.
 You are stronger than you think.

 Develop future resilience: the 4-S Plan

-Going along the line of the exercise above, the 4-S Plan guides you to prepare for future adversity.
-The 4-S Plan below is adapted from Care Clinic’s article the 4S’s of Resiliency.
+Going along the lines of the exercise above, the 4-S Plan guides you to prepare for future adversity.
+The 4-S Plan below is adapted from Care Clinic’s article, the 4S’s of Resiliency.

 4S stands for Supportive people – Strategies – Sagacity (wisdom) – Solutions.